libreswitch/ops/tests/rest/rest_test.md

 ### Description

-1. Verify if VLAN was updated unsucessfully.
+- Verify if VLAN was updated unsucessfully.
- a.
-Execute the PUT request over "/rest/v1/system/bridges/bridge_normal/vlans/test" using each configuration.
+    1. Execute the PUT request over "/rest/v1/system/bridges/bridge_normal/vlans/test" using each configuration.
- b.
-Verify if the HTTP response is ``400 BAD REQUEST``.
+    2. Verify if the HTTP response is `400 BAD REQUEST`.
- c.
-Verify if the HTTP response is not empty.
+    3. Verify if the HTTP response is not empty.

 The new VLAN will have the following configurations: